Transformers · OrevateAI

 • Toothbrush and Toothpaste

-• Shampoo and Conditioner (consider solid bars to prevent leaks)
+• Shampoo and Conditioner (consider solid bars to prevent leaks and comply with potential camp regulations)

 • Soap or Body Wash